-Non-personal data is increasingly generated through internet of things (IoT) and machine to machine (M2M) solutions.
+Non-personal data is increasingly generated through Internet of Things (IoT) and machine to machine (M2M) solutions.
 In many cases, this data is strategic, and crucial for the daily management of the city and for the development of new and innovative services and solutions.

 Businesses produce private data of general interest.
 This data presents an opportunity for public administrations in terms of improvement of their public policies and service delivery.
 City authorities often externalise the management of public spaces and services to private companies.
 These services rely on the collection and use of data.
 Data collected in public spaces can be crucial for preventive measures supporting public health and safety, improving urban planning, traffic management and managing energy supply.
 It supports local authorities’ decision-making processes and the provision of essential services to citizens.
 Public authorities have begun experimenting with the use of aggregated and anonymised data analytics to discover insights that can guide better and more targeted policy decisions or improve public service delivery.
 To serve these purposes, public sector cannot just rely on their own public data.
 Other kinds of data held by private companies, such as telecommunications operators, online platforms or social media, or data generated by sensor-equipped, connected IoT devices could enhance the analytical insights and greatly benefit the public sector with economic savings and more efficiency.
 Where private data of general interest includes personal data, the processing must be in full compliance with the GDPR.

 At present, access to data generated by machines or through products and services is often limited, or unavailable, when the data is managed by private companies.
 Vendor lock-in practices hamper the development of innovative ecosystems and create interoperability issues that prevent the efficient (re)-use of data in and across cities in Europe.
 Current legislation does not guarantee free access by public authorities to data generated in the cities if not agreed in advance in specific contractual rules.
 Public authorities, citizens and local businesses must have access to data collected in public spaces where this would be in the general interest and would improve the functioning of cities.